Sam Cartwright Compliance & Financial Crime, Permanent, Temporary...

 What recent activity has caused such concern across the globe with regards to financial crime issues?
 In this article, we outline such activity and also include present and potential future trends relating to the prevention of financial crime.

 Firstly, you may have come across news stories covering the lenders in 9 EU member states that have been subject to extensive money-laundering schemes.
-In order to combat this, the ECB (European Central Bank) have been working alongside the ESAs (European Supervisory Authorities).
+In order to combat this, the ECB (European Central Bank) has been working alongside the ESA (European Supervisory Authorities).
 These two regulatory bodies have combined forces to approve a multilateral agreement on steps to be taken in the exchanging of information between EU member state authorities.
 Such measures have been taken to closely monitor communication activity between entities in the hopes of identifying suspicious activity and therefore prevent all forms of financial crime from ever occurring.

 This agreement works both ways; specifically, authorities being monitored will be able to question the ECB regarding the type of information gathered on financial institutions so that data privacy is adhered to.

 Thirdly, Brexit could make the UK more vulnerable to financial crime.
 Currently, London is one of the world’s top locations in which to launder money.
-The reasons behind this are often disputed, however it is thought that the fines which are being imposed are too low, some at just £1,000.
+The reasons behind this are often disputed, however, it is thought that the fines which are being imposed are too low, some at just £1,000.
 There have been measures in place to combat this illicit financial behaviour are perceived as outdated and haven’t changed a great deal for some time.
 With high levels of uncertainty surrounding the Brexit negotiations, the below two questions should be considered:

 1) Will the UK be able to formulate its own rules & regulations post-Brexit, or will the absence of EU laws leave the nation more vulnerable to financial crime?